Millmoor – Rotherham United

 Fear Factor Rating -3.

 Rotherham despite starting like the weather outside this week (-10) have turned in a fantastic first half of the season.
-A win at a ragged Blackpool on the 2nd Saturday of the season, this fixture follows exactly after the Brentford game both home and away and it`s vital that the Pool don`t lose ground.
+A win at a ragged Blackpool on the 2nd Saturday of the season, it`s vital that the Pool don`t miss this opportunity to put some distance between ourselves & the chasing pack.

 A disappointing 4-0 drubbing here last season cannot be followed by another under par performance.
 Rotherham have had to sell to survive during the January transfer window and their form has dipped of late.
-Here`s hoping for a rare enjoyable day out in this suburb of Sheffield.
-In the words of the League of Gentlemen, "Tell them; tell them the circus is coming to town".
+Here`s hoping for a rare enjoyable day out in this suburb of Sheffield, and 6points from 2 visits to Yarkshire in 3 days.
+In the words of the League of Gentlemen, “Tell them; tell them the circus is coming to town”.

 Onwards + Upwards